aosabook/500lines/template-engine/chapter.md

 # A Templating Engine

 An important phase in any web application is generating HTML to be served to the browser.
-These days, very few HTML pages are completely static, they involve at least a small amount of dynamic data, such as the user's name.
+Very few HTML pages are completely static, they involve at least a small amount of dynamic data, such as the user's name.
 Usually, they contain a great deal of dynamic data: product listings, friends' news updates, and so on.